5 Ways to Train Your Brain for Lifelong Mental Fitness

-While your neurons can fire more slowly with age, more often than not stress and anxiety cause you to pathologize perfectly normal experiences, like forgetting an acquaintance's name (again).
-"You probably pay attention to the few things that go wrong but don't give your brain credit for the thousands of things it did right,” says Chapman.
+While it's natural for neurons to fire more slowly with age, stress and anxiety cause people to pathologize perfectly normal experiences, like forgetting an acquaintance's name (again).
+"You probably pay attention to the few things that go wrong, but don't give your brain credit for the thousands of things it did right," Chapman says.

-Instead of focusing on the occasional lapse, concentrate on your daily habits, which play a major role in whether you operate optimally today—and whether you develop more serious problems, like dementia, later in life.
+Instead of focusing on the occasional lapse, concentrate on your daily habits.
+What you do today will play a major role in whether you operate optimally in the present-and whether you develop more serious cognitive deterioration, like dementia, later in life.
 When it comes to brain function, everyday behavior matters as much as-if not more than-your DNA.
-Here’s how to gain a mental edge.